antoniosj/antoniosj.github.io/_posts/2018-02-12-android-ktx.markdown

 }
 {% endhighlight %}

-There's a lot of more places you can simplify your code.
-You can read the full documentation [here](https://android.github.io/android-ktx/core-ktx/).
-You can also [contribute](https://github.com/android/android-ktx/blob/master/CONTRIBUTING.md) to Android KTX with new ideas, giving your feedback, reporting defects and requesting features.
+<p style="text-align: justify; font-family: -apple-system, BlinkMacSystemFont, sans-serif;">There's a lot of more places you can simplify your code.
+You can read the full documentation <a href="https://android.github.io/android-ktx/core-ktx/">here</a>.
+You can also <a href="https://github.com/android/android-ktx/blob/master/CONTRIBUTING.md">contribute</a>to Android KTX with new ideas, giving your feedback, reporting defects and requesting features.</p>
-{: .text-justify}